Classic horror

 Paper Book

-The classic supernatural thriller by an author who helped define the genre First published in 1959, Shirley Jackson's The Haunting of Hill House has been hailed as a perfect work of unnerving terror.
-It is the story of four seekers who arrive at a notoriously unfriendly...
+The classic supernatural thriller by an author who helped define the genre.
+First published in 1959 under the title The Haunting of Hill House, Shirley Jackson's beloved novel has been hailed as a perfect work of unnerving terror.
+It is the story of four seekers who...

 Library staff!
 You can create and contribute to lists.
 Contact your catalog administrator or log in here.